Inglewhite: Amenities

-The public houses The Queens Arms and The Black Bull closed early in the 21st century, leaving only The Green Man.
+The public houses the Queens Arms and the Black Bull closed early in the 20th century, leaving only the Green Man at Inglewhite, which was originally established in 1809.

 Community

-The village is closely linked to the nearly village of Whitechapel.
+Inglewhite is closely linked to the nearly village of Whitechapel.
 WICE (Whitechapel and Inglewhite Community Enterprises) has been formed as a community organisation to enable a sustainable and resilient community.

+Wilson Fields Farm in Inglewhite is the home of Butlers' Farmhouse Cheeses.